MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - C(R)<>C(A)
 - basis for row space is first r rows of R, not A
 - but row space of R is the same as row space of A

+2022/07/01:

+finished,

+3000<->End

+- why N(AT) is left null space, and its explaination
+- combination of columns that gives 0 column, combination fo rows that gives 0 row
+- produce dimension, produce basis
+- span the space to R n by n

 ### Lecture 11 <br>
 2022/03/23: 💫 finished